-For the cluster system between guest OSes on multiple ESX hosts (VMware), when an error occurs in the ESX host, a hang-up of the target OS is detected and the service is switched to the standby system.
+When using the I/O fencing function for the cluster system between guest OSes on multiple ESXi hosts (VMware), when an error occurs in the ESXi host, a hang-up of the target OS is detected and the service is switched to the standby system.

-For the cluster system between guest OSes on one host OS (KVM, VMware), an error in the host OS/ESX host cannot be detected because these are single hosts.
+For the cluster system between guest OSes on one host OS (KVM, VMware), an error in the host OS/ESXi host cannot be detected because these are single hosts.